 Today we are asking the question of our panel of mothers;

-How did you know that your child was ready to toilet train/potty train?
+How did you know that your child was ready to potty train?

-- They told me!
+- My kids told me!
 Two of my three girls said they were not going to wear nappies anymore and they didn’t.
 There were definite signs before though like telling me when they were wetting their nappy and asking for nappy changes.
 SR

 - They showed interest in the toilet and sitting on it and copying me.
 Toilet paper was particularly fascinating!
 AH